 The yield components and grain yield of wheat are shown in Table 3.
 A significant difference was observed among the treatment combinations on yield components and grain yield of wheat.

-The maximum mean grain yield (4.38 t/ha) was observed in the treatment T_6 (B_1Zn_2), while minimum was observed in the control (1.68 t/ha) (Table 3).
-Relatively higher yield was obtained from the treatments T_1 (B_0Zn_0) to T_9 (B_2Zn_2) over that of the control (T{10}).
-The lowest harvest index was observed in T_4 (B_1Zn_0) and the highest in controls (T{10}) (Table 3).
+The maximum mean grain yield (4.4tha^{-1}) was observed in the treatment T_6 ($B_1 Z n_2$), while minimum was observed in the control (1.7tha^{-1}) .
+Relatively higher yield was obtained from the treatments T_1 ($B_0 Z n_0$) to T_9 ($B_2 Z n_2$) over that of the control (T{10}).
+The lowest harvest index was observed in T_4 ($B_1 Z n_0$) and the highest in controls (T{10}).
 The application of B and Z in combination significantly (p < 0.05) increased the grain yield of wheat.
 The grain yield increase with B and Zn addition was reported by Chaudryet al.[37].
 Boron concentration has been reported to increase grain yield of durum wheat by 16% [38].
 This may be due to the requirement of B in wheat during the vegetative stage leading to high response to the grain yield [39, 40].
 Therefore, even a small amount of Zn and B directly affected the grain yield.
 Mandal [41] reported a direct relationship between the number of grains and tillers and the wheat yield under B deficient soils of Terai region of West Bengal.

-The effect of B on the grain and straw yield found significant at alpha = 0.05 (95% significant level).
+The effect of B on the grain and straw yield was significant at alpha = 0.05 (95% significant level).
 However, the scenario was little different for Zn.
-For example, for no B application, Zn had any effect on crop yield.
-While with regular dose of B (5 kg B/ha), the yield increased linearly.
-This indicated that with a regular application of B, the efficiency of Zn increased with the application rate considered in this study.
-However, with excess (than regular) application of B, the effect of Zn decreases indicating antagonistic effect between the micronutrient at high dose, specifically the high dose of B. The two-way ANOVA following a general linear model with alpha = 0.05 found a significant interaction between the effect of B and Zn on the grain and straw yield of wheat.
+For example, without any addition of B, Zn had no effect on crop yield, while with regular dose of B (5 kg Bha-1) application, the yield increased linearly.
+This indicated that with a regular dose of B, the efficiency of Zn increased (at least for the application rate considered in this study).
+However, with excess (more than regular) application of B, the effect of Zn decreased indicating antagonistic effect between the micronutrient at high dose, specifically B.The two-way ANOVA following a general linear model with alpha = 0.05 showed a significant interaction between the effect of B and Zn on the grain and straw yield of wheat.
 This means that the difference in the mean values among the different levels of B and Zn is great enough to exclude the possibility that the difference is just not due to random sampling variability after allowing for the effects of differences in Zn and B, respectively.
 Therefore, care should be taken in deciding the amount of micronutrient application, which may have different effect.
 From this study, it could be suggested to choose a regular dose of B for better efficiency of Zn.
 Sometime a high dose of Zn could be even beneficial with a controlled application of B.

-In spite of the highest dry biomass production until the booting stage in T_6 (B_1Zn_2), the T_8 (B_2Zn_1) produced the highest dry straw at maturity(Fig. 2).
+In spite of the highest dry biomass production until the booting stage in T_6 (B_1Zn_2), the T_8 (B_2Zn_1) produced the highest dry straw at maturity(Fig. 1).
 Combination of B and Zn might have boosted the vegetative growth during the early stage, while the high amount of Zn along with a regular dose of B improved the yield and yield components of wheat at maturity [14, 15].
-A combination of regular dose of Zn and B (T_5) could not produce high amount of straw compared to other treatments with single or double dose of either Zn or B or in combination (Fig. 2).
+A combination of regular dose of Zn and B (T_5) could not produce high amount of straw compared to other treatments with single or double dose of either Zn or B or in combination (Fig. 1).
 For example high straw yield with very little differencewas observed among treatments T_4 (B_1Zn_0), T_6 (B_1Zn_2), T_7 (B_2Zn_0) and T_8 (B_2Zn_1).
 The lowest biomass production was recorded in control (T{10}) at all stages of crop growth.